 1. An institutional policy for promotion and tenure that complies with The Code of the University of North Carolina System, complies with current federal and state law, and provides clear requirements for promotion and the conferral of permanent tenure.

 2. A schedule and process for periodic review of promotion and tenure policies, including a process for amending promotion and tenure policies subject to review by the president or president’s designee.

-B. Policies and procedures for senior academic and administrative officers (SAAO) and EHRA non-faculty.
+B. Policies and procedures for salary administration and recruitment and selection of senior academic and administrative officers (SAAO) and EHRA non-faculty.

 C. Policies and procedures for compensation policies for faculty and EHRA non-faculty.